phatak-dev/blog/_posts/2019-10-30-horizontal-scaling-k8s-part-3.md

 * Maximum number of replicas is 2

-* Threshold is 50 percent
+* Threshold is 50 percent cpu usage

 ## Get current State of HPA